Todd Vogts

 About This Site

-This site primarily serves as the online home for the writings of Todd R. Vogts, an assistant professor of media in Kansas, and as a resource for his journalism students.
-It also houses other elements of his life, such as his work as an author and entrepreneur.
+This site primarily serves as the online home for the writings of Todd R. Vogts (PhD, Kansas State University, 2023), an academic who researches and teaches communication, media and journalism topics.
+He also works as a journalist, and he lives in Kansas.
+This site also houses other elements of his life, such as his work as an author and entrepreneur.
 Take a look around.
 There’s something here for everyone.

 The Morgue